Public Learning: Make content explorable!

 Here, you can also add the content to a category so that it is easy for the users to find the content that they need.
 You can read a lot more on this topic here.

-If you have it enabled in your communication settings, the user will get an email informing them if they can enrol or should keep browsing for other content.
+If it is enabled in your communication settings, the user will get an email informing them if they can enrol or should keep browsing for other content.
+There is also the option for you to receive an email letting you know there is a pending enrolment request from your users.

-Read this article: "Communication and notifications", if you wish to learn more on this topic.
+Read this article: "Communication and notifications", if you wish to learn more about the platform communication settings!

-As mentioned, everyone in the organisation with access to the explore page will be able to see all the public content, but with permissions, you can exclude certain permission types.
-This is done by not enabling the feature to that group of people.
+As mentioned, everyone in the organisation with access to the Explore page will be able to see all the public content.
+You can manage who has access and who does not with permissions.

 Learn more about Permission Types here!